ToucanToco/weaverbird/docs/_docs/tech/python-package.md

 ## Purpose

-This package provides is meant as a building block to create servers capable of understanding and executing such pipelines, and returning results to clients.
+This package is meant as a building block to create servers capable of understanding and executing such pipelines, and returning results to clients.
 It provides several ways to understand and run weaverbird's pipelines, called _backends_.

 _Backends_ can either provide: